Can I Remove the Doors Between My House and Conservatory?

 Assess Current Thermal Performance

 Evaluate your conservatory’s glazing, roof, and insulation.
-Check U-values if known, or have a professional assessment.
-Determine what upgrades may be needed to meet Building Regulations when doors are removed.
+Check U-values against Building Regulations requirements.

 Check Structural Requirements

 Determine if you want to simply remove existing doors or widen the opening.
-If widening, arrange a structural engineer’s assessment to specify required support.
-Get quotes for any structural work needed.
+If widening, arrange a structural engineer’s assessment.

 Plan Any Glazing Upgrades

-If your conservatory has older glazing that won’t meet Building Regulations requirements, plan upgrades to high-performance glass.
-This may be the largest cost but delivers the greatest benefit.
+If older glazing won’t meet Building Regulations, plan upgrades to high-performance glass.

 Submit Building Regulations Application

 Submit plans and calculations to your local Building Control department.
-Include heat loss calculations demonstrating compliance with Part L. Allow 2-4 weeks for approval.
+Allow 2-4 weeks for approval.

 Complete Glazing Upgrades (If Required)